JoaoF17/Python_projects/README.md

 ## RPS (Rock, Paper, Scissor) game

 Rock, Paper, Scissor game where the player can choose one out of the 3 options to play and the computer will randomly generate it's play.

+## Days in a Month Script
+Input a month from a certain year and tell get back how many days that month had.